 7. The Last Resort

 There were marked signposts and a transparent pouch with images of futuristic fairground rides that had once been.
 The rides themselves rather fantastical, however, the clunky font and laminated visualisation of them rather 1981.
-If this was a 3D experience it could have blown my mind!
-Or at least some pointers to match up the images with the environment would have helped but as it stands I just left the images to the end and enjoyed the surreal post apocalyptic atmosphere of the evening and the landscape.
+If this was a 3D experience it would have blown my mind!
+Some pointers to match up the images with the environment would have helped but as it stands I just left the images to the end and enjoyed the surreal post apocalyptic atmosphere of the evening and the landscape.

 In any case we left feeling rather delighted, maybe because it was a lovely evening, or maybe because we love something a bit surreal and different!
 Probably a bit of both!
-Wished I had seen Operation Black Antler another immersive piece as a comparison but unfortunaltely I missed it!
-Was glad to see this though!
+Wished I had seen Operation Black Antler another immersive piece as a comparison but unfortunaltely I missed it…anyway long live immersive performances!

 8. University of Brighton Arts and Humanities Graduate Show